Jypear/tocketry/docs/handbooks/arguments.rst

 - ``EnvArg``: represents an environment variable
 - ``CliArg``: represents a command line argument for the whole program

-There are also arguments that simply represent a Rocketry component:
+There are also arguments that simply represent a Tocketry component:

 - ``Task``: represents a task instance
 - ``Session``: represents the session instance